micmejia/bible-dump/AMPC/Colossians/Col 2.md

-For though I am away from you in body, yet I am with you in spirit, delighted at the sight of your [standing shoulder to shoulder in such] orderly array and the firmness _and_ the solid front _and_ steadfastness of your faith in Christ [that [^e]leaning of the entire human personality on Him in absolute trust and confidence in His power, wisdom, and goodness].
+For though I am away from you in body, yet I am with you in spirit, delighted at the sight of your [standing shoulder to shoulder in such] orderly array and the firmness _and_ the solid front _and_ steadfastness of your faith in Christ [that leaning of the entire human personality on Him in absolute trust and confidence in His power, wisdom, and goodness].